HappyMaxxx/SpendSense/README.md

 - Track income and expenses
 - Categorize transactions
 - View budget summaries and insights
+- Telegram bot for managing transactions and viewing account details (optional, for enhanced interaction)
 - PostgreSQL for data storage (previously used MongoDB)
 - Redis for caching and performance
 - Celery for asynchronous task processing